SDP Processing Controller

 The processing controller (PC) is the SDP service responsible for controlling the execution of processing blocks (PBs).

 Each execution block (EB) that SDP is configured to execute contains a number of PBs, either real-time or batch.
-The real-time PBs run simultaneously for the duration of the EB.
-Batch PBs run after the EB is finished, and they may have dependencies on other PBs, both real-time and batch.
+The real-time PBs run simultaneously for the duration of the EB and batch PBs run after the EB is finished.
+Processing blocks may have dependencies on flows, which represent resources such as data products, storage or processing nodes that must be available before the PB can execute.

 The SDP architecture requires the PC to use a model of the available resources to determine if a PB can be executed.
-This has not been implemented yet, so real-time PBs are always executed immediately, and batch processing ones when their dependencies are finished.
+Resource allocation now includes dependency checking - batch processing blocks only receive resource allocations when their dependencies are satisfied, and are only executed when their dependencies are finished.
+Realtime processing blocks bypass dependency checking for both resource allocation and execution.

 Processing block and its state